gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ### B. Prepare Your Pi for Cloudflare

 In the Pi terminal, install Cloudflare Tunnel.
-As always, kick things off with a system update:
+It's good practice when you're adding anything to your Pi to kick things off with a system update:

 ```bash
 sudo apt update && sudo apt upgrade -y
 ```

-Next, download the Cloudflare binary to the Pi.
-I'm running a Pi 4B with 64-bit ARM architecture (use `uname -m` to check yours if you're unsure)
+Now that the Pi is cleaned & ready, download the Cloudflare binary to the Pi.
+I'm running a Pi 4B with 64-bit ARM architecture (use `uname -m` to check yours if you're unsure), so here's the command I'm using:

 ```bash
 wget https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-linux-arm64 -O cloudflared
 ```

 That may take a few minutes depending on your connection speed.

 When it's done, let's do a few nerdy things (making the binary executable, moving it to a system path, then verifying the installation).

 Make it executable:
 ```bash
 chmod +x cloudflared
 ```

 Move it to a system directory:
 ```bash
 sudo mv cloudflared /usr/local/bin/cloudflared
 ```

 Verify the installation:
 ```bash
 cloudflared --version